JAORMX/deet.blog/content/posts/day-12-perfect-day.md

 ![](/images/20200715_085818.jpg)

-The best about this day was that we felt we were at the park all together.
-It wasn't anymore we taking Deet out.
+The best thing about this day was that we felt we were at the park all together.
+It wasn't anymore us taking Deet out.
 She was with us as much as we were with her.
-She came to sit and chill out with us and this was the first time she started to follow if one of us went back home to pick something.
+She came to sit and chill out with us, and this was the first time she started to follow us if one of us went back home to pick something.

 ![](/images/20200715_123741.jpg)